 Student progression from the Energy Coast UTC is outstanding.
-In 2017, 88% of our year 13 leavers secured an apprenticeship, compared to National average of 7% and a Cumbrian average of 6%.
-Furthermore, 100% of sixth form leavers moved onto a degree, apprentice or employment.
+In 2021, 88% of our year 13 leavers secured an apprenticeship, compared to National average of 7% and a Cumbrian average of 6%.
+Furthermore, 100% of sixth form leavers moved onto a degree, apprenticeship, or employment.
 We believe that this is not only due to our fantastic teaching, but also because we provide extra opportunities to experience work, specialist opportunities in STEM and a focused way of learning.
 We also have unique connections with West Cumbrian, national and international employers and whilst in Sixth Form, we give our students a double lesson every week to spend time with an employer solving an engineering problem.
 All of our initiatives are designed to give our students the best possible start to their future career in STEM or whichever career path they choose to take.

 The UTC is also currently working towards being awarded the Inspiring IAG Award by: